 Glucose tolerance during pregnancy

-GGT is not performed if there are any diseases in the acute stage.
-Even a common runny nose fits under this category.
-Any changes of this kind have a strong impact on the results of the study.
-In addition, it is worth highlighting several reasons that may show a false result in determining glucose tolerance.
+GGT is not performed if there are any acute conditions.
+Even a common cold can fall under this category.
+Such changes strongly affect the test results.
+In addition, it’s worth highlighting several reasons that might cause false results when determining glucose tolerance.

-For example, it is possible if an eight-hour diet was not observed before the blood test.
-In addition, if significant dietary changes occurred three days before the test, such as increased or decreased carbohydrate intake, this may also affect the GGT results.
-Carbohydrate metabolism disorders, excessive physical activity, strong stress situations, infectious diseases – all this directly affects the final results.
+This is possible if the eight-hour fasting is not followed before the blood test.
+Additionally, if there were significant changes in diet, such as increased or decreased carbohydrate intake three days before the test, this can also affect the GTT results.
+Carbohydrate metabolism disorders, excessive physical activity, intense stress situations, and infectious diseases — all these directly influence the final results.

-Depending on how glucose load is injected into the body, there are two types of GGT – oral and intravenous.
-The second method is used if during pregnancy the expectant mother for some reason cannot consume the “sweet cocktail” intravenously.
-The test itself is not dangerous.
+Depending on the method of glucose load introduction into the body, there are two types of GTT — oral and intravenous.
+The latter is used if, during pregnancy, the expectant mother cannot, for some reason, consume the “sweet cocktail” orally.
+The test itself poses no danger.

-In the case that the study is performed with a load, there is a risk of an overdose of blood sugar levels.
-This is due to the fact that pregnant women already have high glucose levels – symptoms that clearly indicate a disturbed carbohydrate metabolism will start to occur.
+In cases where the test is conducted with a load, there is a risk of overdosing the blood sugar level.
+This is because the pregnant woman already has a high level of glucose — symptoms indicating impaired carbohydrate metabolism will begin to appear.

 The glucose tolerance test is done for a reason.
-The test is performed only if there is serious suspicion of diabetes.
-There are no analogues of this study, but given that blood is given once per trimester on a mandatory basis, it is possible to know the blood sugar level and without additional burden.
+The test is only performed if there are serious suspicions of diabetes.
+There are no equivalents to this test, but considering that blood is taken once a trimester as a mandatory procedure, one can find out the blood sugar level without additional load.

 Glucose tolerance during pregnancy

-In the case of reduced glucose tolerance, it is required to follow a special diet.
-It is determined taking into account the body mass index of the pregnant woman and her taste preferences.
-This makes it possible to maintain normal sugar levels.
-If a special diet is prescribed, a complete elimination of simple carbohydrates is recommended, as well as a limited consumption of complex carbohydrates.
+In cases of impaired glucose tolerance, a special diet must be followed.
+It is determined taking into account the pregnant woman’s body mass index and her taste preferences.
+This helps maintain normal sugar levels.
+In case a special diet is prescribed, the complete exclusion of simple carbohydrates and limited consumption of complex carbohydrates is recommended.

-Additionally, a sufficient amount of protein is required – meat, fish, seafood, dairy and fermented dairy products.
-The diet during pregnancy should be enriched with fiber and vitamins – greens, vegetables, sour-sweet berries.
-Particular attention should be paid to the correct choice of fats in accordance with the amount prescribed by the doctor.
-Animal fats are completely under restriction.
+Additionally, it is necessary to consume a sufficient amount of protein — meat, fish, seafood, dairy and fermented milk products.
+The diet during pregnancy should be enriched with fiber and vitamins — greens, vegetables, sour-sweet berries.
+Special attention should be paid to the correct choice of fats in accordance with the amount established by a doctor.
+Animal fats are completely restricted.

 Glucose tolerance during pregnancy

-Instead of frying and using a deep fryer, dishes should be boiled, stewed, baked and steamed.
-At the detection of gestational diabetes mellitus doctor will draw up a special menu, which should be observed until the end of pregnancy.
-At the same time, it is mandatory to take into account the individual characteristics of each woman.
+Instead of frying and using a deep fryer, dishes should be boiled, stewed, baked, and steamed.
+Upon detecting gestational diabetes, the doctor will create a special menu that should be followed until the end of the pregnancy.
+The individual characteristics of each woman are necessarily taken into account.

-Pregnant women should not use blood glucose-lowering drugs in the form of tablets.
+Pregnant women should not use oral hypoglycemic agents.
 Insulin therapy is prescribed by an endocrinologist.
-During the whole period of pregnancy, women must be under the constant supervision of three doctors: an endocrinologist, a general practitioner and an obstetrician-gynecologist.
-Patients should be sure to adhere to regular physical activity.
-This can be walks in the fresh air, special yoga or swimming.
+Throughout the pregnancy, women must be under the continuous supervision of three doctors: an endocrinologist, a therapist, and an obstetrician-gynecologist.
+Patients must adhere to regular physical activity.
+This can include walks in the fresh air, special yoga, or swimming.

 Workout and nutrition